vladmandic/human/README.md

     enabled: true,
     inputSize: 256,          // fixed value
     skipFrames: 10,          // how many frames to go without re-running the hand bounding box detector
+                             // only used for video inputs
                              // if model is running st 25 FPS, we can re-use existing bounding box for updated hand skeleton analysis
-                             // as face probably hasn't moved much in short time (10 * 1/25 = 0.25 sec)
+                             // as the hand probably hasn't moved much in short time (10 * 1/25 = 0.25 sec)
     minConfidence: 0.5,      // threshold for discarding a prediction
     iouThreshold: 0.3,       // threshold for deciding whether boxes overlap too much in non-maximum suppression
     scoreThreshold: 0.7,     // threshold for deciding when to remove boxes based on score in non-maximum suppression